 Labrador Retrievers are a breed known for being sweet, intelligent, loyal, and rarely aggressive – merely big lovers.
-But adding a Labrador to the family means being committed to providing the amount of exercise they need and deserve.
-In this article our veterinarians let you know how much exercise your Labrador needs by age.
-We also have some ideas to help you and your family meet those needs.
+While they are all of these things, they are also very energetic dogs.
+Bringing a Labrador Retriever into your family means being aware and committed to getting your dog some much needed exercise that they both love and deserve.
+In this article we break down the amount of exercise our veterinarians suggest for your Labrador based on their age.
+We’ve also included some creative ideas for you and your family to better meet those needs.

 How Much Exercise Does a Labrador Need?

 How much exercise a Labrador Retriever needs in a day will vary depending on their age.
-A puppy will need anywhere from 15-25 minutes of exercise per day, while an adult Labrador will require anywhere from 40-120 minutes of exercise per day.
+An adult Labrador will need anywhere from 40-120 minutes of exercise each day, while a puppy really only needs about 15-25 minutes a day.

-It’s essential to keep in mind that while Labrador Retrievers are most commonly house and/or family pets, they still have the genetic makeup of a working dog.
+We think of our Labrador Retrievers as house and/or family pets, however it’s important to remember they have the genetic makeup of a working dog.
 This makes exercise mandatory for your Labrador Retriever, as without it, dogs can become bored and start engaging in undesirable behavior.
 Regular exercise keeps furry friends happy, healthy, and calm.

 How much exercise is needed to keep your Labrador healthy and happy depends on their age.
-For instance, a puppy is still growing and developing and will require less daily activity, while an adult Labrador Retriever will need significantly more.
+An adult Labrador Retriever will need significantly more exercise than a little puppy who is still growing and developing.
+Puppies will typically require more sleep than exercise.

 How Much Exercise Does a Labrador Need?
 Puppies

 How much exercise does a Labrador Retriever Puppy need?
-A simple way, and good rule in general, for determining how much daily exercise your Labrador Retriever puppy needs is 5 minutes per every month they’ve been alive.
+A simple formula can be used to determine this.
+A Labrador puppy typically needs 5 minutes of exercise per month they’ve been alive.